dmulyalin/ttp/docs/source/Groups/Functions.rst

 ``itemize="key='name', path='path.to.result'"`` or ``functions="itemize(key='name', path='path.to.result')"``

 * key - mandatory, name of the key to use create a list of items from
-* path - optional, by default path taken from group name attribute, dot separated string of there to save a list of items within results tree
+* path - optional, by default path taken from group name attribute, dot separated string of there to save a list of itemized items within results tree

-This function allows to take single item result from group match results and place it into the list at path provided.
-Motivation behind this function is to be able to provide create a list of items out of match results produced by group.
-For instance produce a list of all IPs configured on device or VRFs or OSPF processes etc. without the need to iterate over parsing results to extract items in question.
+This function allows to take single result item from group match results and place it into the list at specified path.

+Motivation behind this function is to be able to create a list of items out of group match results.
+For instance produce a list of all IP addresses configured on device or VRFs or OSPF processes without the need to iterate over parsing results to extract items in question.

+.. warning:: Prior to TTP 0.8.0 itemize does not support dynamic path as group name attribute or as itemize path attribute.

 **Example**